16Komang/testing/Readme.md

 ## Conclusion

 This application provides basic CRUD functionality for managing submission records, with optional email notifications.
 By following this guide, you should be able to set up, configure, and run the app locally or on a server.

-Feel free to customize the project as needed, and don't hesitate to reach out for further assistance!